The Truth of Flipping Houses Exposed!!!

 You purchase a home for $200,000 purchase price home in Raleigh, NC, using a hard-money lender and paying them 12% interest on the money borrowed in addition to 2 points, You hold it for 6 months and rehab it for $30,000.
 The sales price is $300,000.
 Here are the rough numbers:

 - Points: $4,600

 - Attorneys fees: $750

 - Dumpster fees: $800

 - Back taxes: 0

 Quick math for profit: $300,000 – $230,000(Purchase Price + Rehab) – $42,350(Hidden Costs) = $27,650.
 Not too shaby, but without considering the other costs involved with running the project then it would seem you should have made 10’s of thousands more.

 Long story short, be sure to pay attention to the details when making the decision to invest, that way you can rest assured that you are making a good decision.
 If you are interested at in partnering with us on a project, please feel free to reach out and contact us.

 ** disclaimer: please note that the above example was given purely to assist in estimating holding costs of a property and not to guarantee a certain interest rate or portray what we offer our investors.
 This is not an example of an actual flip but a fictional one.
-The purpose of this post was to help people see there are more costs to a project than just rehab and purchase price.
+The purpose of this post was to share in our experience and help people see there are more costs to flipping a house than just rehab and purchase price.